pingidentity/scim2/README.md

 You may also download SCIM 2 SDK builds from the [Releases](https://github.com/pingidentity/scim2/releases) page.

-If you're looking for a Java SDK for SCIM 1.1, you can find it [here](https://github.com/pingidentity/scim).

 # How to use it
-The SCIM 2 SDK requires Java 8 or greater.
+The UnboundID SCIM 2 SDK requires Java 11 or greater.

 The primary point of entry for a client is the `ScimService` class, which represents a SCIM service provider, such as the PingDirectory Server.
 This class acts as a wrapper for a [JAX-RS](https://github.com/jax-rs) client instance, providing methods for building and making requests.